Wisconsin Parental Choice Program

 If your family income places you at or below 220% of the federal poverty guideline you may consider applying for a voucher through the Wisconsin Parental Choice Program (WPCP) via the DPI.
 These vouchers are awarded on a lottery basis and cover the cost of the base tuition and the registration fee.
-To apply, please complete the Online Application and bring proof of residency, such as a recent utility bill, to Xavier Catholic Schools at 1600 W Prospect Ave, Appleton.
+To apply, please complete the Online Application and bring proof of residency (such as a recent utility bill) to Admissions, Xavier High School, 1600 W Prospect Ave, Appleton, WI 54914.

 FOR NEW WPCP FAMILIES:

 Availability of new student vouchers is determined annually based on the DPI lottery.
 Once a student is awarded a voucher with St. Francis Xavier Catholic School System, the voucher follows the child through grade 12, with minimal paperwork to be completed each year.